-Concept Amount in thousands of euros
+Concept In thousands €

 Fixed remuneration 716

-Variable remuneration 339
+Variable remuneration 637

-Per diems 377 (1)
+Per diems 355

-Statutory compensation 300 (2)
+Statutory compensation 300 (1)

-Options on shares and/or other financial instruments O (3)
+Share options and/or other financial instruments O (2)

 Other 0

-TOTAL 1,732
+Total 2,008

-Other benefits Amount in thousands of euros
+Other benefits In thousands €

 Advances 0

 Loans 0

-Funds and pension plans: contributions 726
+Funds and pension plans: Contributions 726

-Funds and pension plans: obligations O (4)
+Funds and pension plans: Obligations O (3)

 Life insurance premiums 0

-Guarantees issued by the company in favour of directors 0
+Guarantees issued by the Company in favour of Directors 0

 b.)
-For directors belonging to other boards of directors and/or holding senior management posts in group companies:
+For Company Directors belonging to other Board of Directors and/or holding senior manage- d.)
+Remuneration as a percentage of profit attributable to the parent Company: ment posts within group companies:

-Concept Amount in thousands of euros
+Concept In thousands €

 Fixed remuneration 224

 Variable remuneration 0

-Per diems 158
+Per diems 161

 Statutory compensation 0

-Options on shares and/or other financial instruments 0
+Share options and/or other financial instruments 0

 Other 0

-TOTAL 382
+Total 385

-Other benefits Amount in thousands of euros
+Other benefits In thousands €

 Advances 0

 Loans 0

-Funds and pension plans: contributions 0
+Funds and pension plans: Contributions 0

-Funds and pension plans: obligations 0
+Funds and pension plans: Obligations 0

 Life insurance premiums 0

-Guarantees issued by the company in favour of directors 0
+Guarantees issued by the Company in favour of Directors 0